CareSet/Zermelo/README.md

 [Complete Prerequisites](documentation/Prerequisites.md)
 Once the prerequisites are completed you should be able to check URLs on host system's browser at URL: homestead.test

-### Database Setup
+### Installation
-Skip this section if your Laravel instance already has access to the dB it needs.
-Look in [Basic Installation](documentation/BasicInstall.md) for complete installation instructions
+Look in [Basic Installation](documentation/BasicInstall.md) for complete installation instructions and database setup.

 For a quick start, assuming your Laravel instance already has access to the DB that it needs